Ben-G/DefaultErrorHandlerSwift/README.md

 #Conclusion

-When it comes to error handling in Swift it is just too tempting for me to use `try!` or an empty `catch` block in conjunction with a `//FIXME:` comment when I'm working on a tangential feature of a fairly new project.

 Good error handling is incredibly important for a good user experience - I wanted to make the process as easy as possible.
 Now my analytics dashboard will inform me about any unhandled error that occurs in production.
 Going from there I can improve error handling in my apps by adding custom handlers for the most frequent errors.

+I definitely encourage you and myself to handle as many errors as sensible individually - but I believe there's a large number of potential errors that are suitable for this generic error handling scheme.

-You can find the Source Code for this blog post [on GitHub](...).
-If your approach to error handling is different, I would love to hear from you!
+You can find the Source Code for this blog post [on GitHub](https://github.com/Ben-G/DefaultErrorHandlerSwift).

+How do you tackle error handling?
+I would love to hear from you!

 ##Acknowledgements

-- Thanks to `Result.materialize` for inspiring my `wrap` function
+- Thanks to [`Result.materialize`](https://github.com/antitypical/Result/blob/master/Result/Result.swift#L153-L159) for inspiring my `wrap` function
-- Thanks to xyz for reading drafts of this post
+- Thanks to [morganchen96](https://twitter.com/morganchen96) for providing feedback on a draft of this post